Scrollerer/Scrollerer.github.io/index.md

 **Projects Overview:**

-- **Advanced Depaletising and Paletising**
+- **Advanced Depalletising and Paletising**
 > <img src="include/loadcat.gif" alt="Animated GIF No Preview Present" width="10%">
 >
-> Beep Beep
+> As part of the <nav> <a href="#bottle_filling"> second-semester projects </a> </nav>, I had to make a DENSO robot arm depalletize a bottle, move it in front of an RFID scanner, put it into a bottle filling machine, sort it according to bottle size, and then palletize both bottle sizes on top of each other.
 >
-> Beep Beep
+> This project uses a lot of communication between the robot and the main bottle-filling machine program(described further above) to make everything work in harmony.

 - **Simple Pick and Place**
 > <img src="include/loadcat.gif" alt="Animated GIF No Preview Present" width="10%">
 >
 > The robot arm picks up two blocks and puts them on top of eachother and then puts them back.
-It simulates paletising and depaletising items in the automation industry.
+It simulates palletizing and depalletizing items in the automation industry.
 >
 > Getting into PAC Script for the first time ever, I created this simple program to learn the basics of the language and be able to program the robot arm most efficiently.